cimares/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPFolder.md

 ```

 ## DESCRIPTION
 Retrieves a folder if it exists.
-Use Ensure-PnPFolder to create the folder if it does not exist.
+Use Resolve-PnPFolder to create the folder if it does not exist (NB: the Ensure-PnPFolder cmdlet has been deprecated).

 ## EXAMPLES